PeterElroy/Health-Economics-and-Outcomes-Research-in-R/README.md

  5. Learn R shiny to create clean web interface to present your models with.
 There is an official course over on [Datacamp](https://www.datacamp.com/home/).
  6. Reproduce the Briggs et al. exercise in R Shiny.
  7. Develop your own cool R Shiny HEOR widget.

- This page will gradually be updated as we go throu